Tomato-Based Sauce

 Understanding the key chemical compounds helps explain why tomato-based sauce pairs well with certain ingredients.

-Carotenoid pigment responsible for red color; powerful antioxidant with concentration increasing dramatically during cooking and fat presence
+Carotenoid pigment responsible for red color; powerful antioxidant with cancer-preventative properties; increases in concentration during cooking and processing

 Quick Tips